-The changing literary and book publishing landscape makes it difficult for new authors to breakout.
-A plethora of new distribution formats, especially focused on self-publishing, opens up brand new avenues for writers to get noticed, but also makes it incredibly easy to get lost in the sea of content.
+The changing literary and book publishing landscape makes it difficult for new authors to break out.
+A plethora of new distribution formats, especially ones focused on self-publishing, opens up brand new avenues for writers to get noticed, but also makes it incredibly easy to get lost in the sea of content.
 Unless you have a pre-existing social platform or public profile that extends beyond the world of books, “discoverability” can be a very elusive thing and it can be nearly impossible to get noticed on social media.

 That said, there are many ways first-time authors can leverage social media to build their online presence and gain momentum in their careers.
-Here are my top 10 insights:
+Here are my top 10 insights.

 1. Choose the platform that works for you

-Are you Twitter or Instagram?
-Are you Snapchat or Pinterest?
+Are you on Twitter or Instagram?
+Are you on Snapchat or Pinterest?
 When first starting out, it can be tempting to sign up for every platform under the sun.
 And while it’s a good idea to at least reserve your handle (preventing someone else from taking it), you probably shouldn’t start posting away everywhere.
 What platform do you like and feels most instinctual to you?
 Do you want to share pithy quotes?
 Then choose Twitter.
 Are you out of storage space because of all the photos you’ve taken on your phone?
 Then choose Instagram.
 Do you have pages and pages of inspiration for your characters?
 Then put it all on Pinterest and invite your readers to find extra content there.

 2. Make all of your social media handles consistent

 This may seem intuitive, but it’s important.
 You want followers to easily find you.
 And, unfortunately, this can be more difficult than it seems as well, because some handles may already be taken.
-So chose one where you can be consistent.
+So choose one where you can be consistent.

 3. Don’t use the same content across all platforms

 It can be tempting to link all of your accounts together and post one thing at one time, but try to resist that temptation.
 Each social media platform has its own community and set of rules.
 For one thing, if people follow you on multiple platforms, they’re going to know that you’re just being lazy.
-And that concern aside, often times certain things won’t translate across platforms (tagging, for example, is hard to do when platforms are linked).
+And that concern aside, often certain things won’t translate across platforms (tagging, for example, is hard to do when platforms are linked).
 But most importantly, each platform should have its own voice, which should be developed and honed.

 4. Develop a strong voice

 Your content should reflect who you are as a writer.
 Share ideas and insights that distinguish you from other authors and public figures.
-Always remember who you’re talking to – your audience and who they consist of – and think about your “brand” (see number 6 for more on branding).
+Always remember who you’re talking to—your audience and who they consist of—and think about your “brand” (see number 6 for more on branding).